All Episodes

 And nobody ever found out about Dick Armitage until later.

-And you know, the after it's all said and done, he knew from day one.
+After it's all said and done, he knew from day one.

-And then, you know, this is the thing that I worry about for people that go before, you know, grand juries or they they talk to the FBI, and I know I don't have a perfect memory.
+And then, you know, this is the thing that I worry about for people that go before, you know, grand juries or they talk to the FBI.

-I I honestly could not give you an honest answer.
+I honestly could not give you an honest answer.

-Now, if you want how the statistics on how Ronald Reagan, you know, what he did for the economy and and peace through strength and tear down this wall, I can give you chapter and verse.
+Now, if you want how the statistics on how Ronald Reagan, you know, what he did for the economy and peace through strength and tear down this wall, I can give you chapter and verse.

-That becomes in my mind a perjury trap.
+That becomes, in my mind, a perjury trap.

-Look, if if somebody's memory is different about a conversation than how the FBI interprets the conversation, that's not a crime.
+Look, if somebody's memory is different about a conversation than how the FBI interprets the conversation, that's not a crime.

 It never should be.

-And yet the FBI uses that all the time to either bring frivolous prosecutions, or they do it to try to gain leverage to get somebody to flip.
+And yet, the FBI uses that all the time to either bring frivolous prosecutions or they do it to try to gain leverage to get somebody to flip.

-Uh it's reprehensible and it's illegal, but the FBI does it all the time.
+It's reprehensible and it's illegal, but the FBI does it all the time.

 And as we continue, Fox News legal analyst Greg Jarrett is with us.